-Trekking & hill tribes in the Atlas Mountains
+Trekking and hill tribes in the Atlas Mountains

 The fact that the High Atlas Mountain range is only 45 minutes from the hectic souqs of Marrakesh comes back to the fact Morocco is a land of extraordinary contrast.
 There’s plenty to explore in both the foothills and higher area of the Atlas region, whether you want to visit an authentic market or trek the mountain trails.

 This is the heart of Berber culture and each of the villages is known for a particular trade — stonemasonry and ironmongery for example — so you’ll see something different in each one.
 We work with the Assafou Foundation here, which encourages education in pre-school children and women in rural communities, as well as focusing on the preservation of rural lifestyles and crafts.
 You can take a tour up into the mountains to see the work they do and their various initiatives to improve the lives of local people.